th4z/Epoch-Missions/README.md

 =============
 Original code by TheSzerdi

 <h3>This has only been tested on Chernarus (1.7.7.1).</h3>

-<h4>Before installing you must first customize the fillboxes SQF's inside the 'misc' folder and the NPC's load-outs in the addunitserver SQF's</h4>
+ * Before installing you must first customize the fillboxes SQF's inside the MISC folder and the NPC's load-outs in the addunitserver SQF's.

-<h4>If you leave the script as is, you MUST update your BE filters with the attached files</h4>
+ * If you leave the script as is, you MUST update your BE filters with the attached files.

-<h3>Installation<h3>
+<h3>Installation</h3>

 <b>server.pbo</b>